 Do ABC Fire Extinguishers Work On Wood Fires?

-ABC fire extinguishers put out Class A fires, which are also known as ‘ordinary combustible fires.’
-These include fires started by organic materials like wood, paper, cloth, rubber, and plastics that don’t melt.
+Yes.
+ABC fire extinguishers put out Class A fires of organic materials like wood, paper, cloth, rubber, and plastics that don’t melt.
 Because organic matter is everywhere, these kinds of fires spread very fast and require immediate extinguishing.

 Any fire extinguisher labeled ‘Class A’ can put out a wood fire, and an ABC fire extinguisher is one of the options.
 The powder released by an ABC fire extinguisher creates a blanket over the flames that cuts their contact from the oxygen in the air.
 This prevents it from spreading.